avatorl/Deneb-Vega-Templates/README.md

 Do you need help with the templates or with any other Deneb/Vega visualizations?

 Create an issue at https://github.com/avatorl/Deneb-Vega-Help/ to get assistance from the author of the templates.

-## About the Templates

-The chart type selection for the templates is based on the [Financial Times Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/tree/main/visual-vocabulary)

-Power BI report with example charts for all the templates: https://powerofbi.org/deneb-vega-templates/

 ## Author of the Templates